Boeing 747-400: Design effort

 The 747-400's wingspan was stretched by 17 ft over the Classic 747 through wingtip extensions.
 For reduced aerodynamic drag, the wings were fitted with 6 ft tall winglets.
 Despite the added length, the wings were 6000 lbs lighter as a result of new aluminum alloys.
-The horizontal tail was also redesigned to fit a 3300 gal fuel tank, resulting in a 350 nmi range increase, and the rudder travel was increased to 30 degrees.
+The horizontal tail was also redesigned to fit a 3300 gal fuel tank, resulting in a 350 nmi range increase, and the rudder travel was increased to 30 degrees to enhance directional control during crosswind operations and high-speed flight.
 The landing gear was redesigned with larger wheels and carbon brakes.
 Internal changes further included a restyled cabin with new materials and updated fittings.

 New engines offered on the 747-400 included the Pratt & Whitney PW4056, the General Electric CF6-80C2B1F, and the Rolls-Royce RB211-524G/H. The engines offered lower fuel consumption and greater thrust, along with a full-authority digital engine control (FADEC) which adjusted engine performance for improved efficiency compared with the Classic 747s.
 A new auxiliary power unit (APU) manufactured by Pratt & Whitney Canada was also selected to provide on-ground power for the 747-400, with a 40 percent reduction in fuel consumption compared to previous APU designs.